 2. Google Ads Display Network Campaigns

-Much like the Google Search Network, Google Ads Display Network campaigns help you go beyond the Google Search results page and display your ad in more varied places.
+Much like the Google Search Network, Google Ads Display Network campaigns help you go beyond the Google Search results page and display your ad in a wider variety of places.

-Then “what is the difference between Google Search Network and Google Display Network?”
-You will ask: Google Search Network is a network of websites and apps on which users make searches (for instance YouTube) while the Display network is composed of over 2 million sites, apps and works without a user’s search.
+So what is the difference between Google Search Network and Google Display Network?
+Google Search Network is a network of websites and apps on which users make searches (for instance YouTube) while the Display network is composed of over 2 million sites, apps and works without a user’s search.

 Google display campaigns reach over 90% of people on the Internet making it a powerful tool for brand awareness.
 The Display Network usually registers a huge amount of impressions (views of your ads) but less conversions (proportionally less completed actions such as phone calls or purchases for instance) than the Search Network but it is also cheaper (as you can see on the graph showing the average CPC by industry further up).